Septic help in Central Florida

 Your drainfield is the final stage of your septic system — the place where treated wastewater is filtered back into the soil.
 When it starts to fail, the effects are hard to miss: soggy ground, foul odors, slow drains, and sometimes sewage surfacing in your yard.
 Left unaddressed, a failing drainfield can become a full system failure, a health hazard, and a costly replacement.

-Lapin Services is Central Florida's most trusted drainfield repair specialist.
+Lapin Services is Central Florida's family-owned local drainfield repair specialist.
 Our licensed team diagnoses the root cause first, so you're never paying for more than you actually need.
 Whether your drainfield needs rejuvenation, repair, or full replacement, we'll give you an honest assessment and handle the job from inspection through county compliance — start to finish.

 Problems We Solve